Paperspace/paperspace-node/README.md

 * [API documentation](https://paperspace.github.io/paperspace-node)
 * [Script Guide](scripts.md) for creating and using startup scripts

+## Release Notes for v0.1.7

+#### New features
+* New states on returned machine objects: starting, stopping, restarting, serviceready, and upgrading
+* Ability to wait on state serviceready when calling machines waitfor method
+* New property on returned machine objects: updatesPending
+* New releasePublicIp option on machines destroy method

+#### Fixes
+* Fix for jobs completing too quickly could cause jobs create output to hang
+* Minor doc fixes

 ## Release Notes for v0.1.6

 #### New Features
-* Pre-built binaries are now available for [Windows](https://s3.amazonaws.com/paperspace-node/v0.1.6/win/paperspace.exe), [Mac](https://s3.amazonaws.com/paperspace-node/v0.1.6/mac/paperspace), and [Linux](https://s3.amazonaws.com/paperspace-node/v0.1.6/linux/paperspace).
+* Pre-built binaries are now available for Windows, Mac, and Linux.
 These binaries enable you to run the paperspace-node command line tool without having to install Nodejs or any additional node modules.
 * New methods for early access to jobs.
 Please contact hello@paperspace.com for more information.

 #### Breaking Changes